PISAresearch/pisa/12-watchtower-API.md

 The transaction `locator` can be deterministically computed by both the client and the server.
 Locators of wrong size are therefore invalid.

 `start_block` can be either one block ahead or behind the tower tip due to network delays.
 A tower must not accept appointments arbitrarily ahead or behind the current tip since it could ease DoS vectors.
-A `start_block` long behind would force the tower having to keep all the block data in memory and reescan for those appointments instead of watching block by block.
+A `start_block` long behind would force the tower to rescan block data for those appointments instead of watching block by block.
 On the other hand, a `start_time` long ahead would imply storing information way before it being needed.

 Regarding the `end_block`, too far away is a subjective concept.
 The further away a tower accepts appointment ends, the higher the potential storage requirements may be, and the easier (and cheaper) would it be to DoS.